Compatibility

 - Retriever queries S3 for matching events (via Bloom filter index)

-- ILM policies continue unchanged -- rollover decisions based on index age/size, unaware of event origin
+- ILM rollover decisions run on index age and size, unaware of event origin

-Q: Will streamed events disrupt my ILM rollover schedule?
+Will fetched events disrupt my ILM rollover schedule?

 No. ILM policies operate on index metadata (creation time, size), not event timestamps.
-Streamed events with historical timestamps integrate into the appropriate backing index without triggering unintended rollovers.
+Fetched events with historical timestamps land in the appropriate backing index without triggering unintended rollovers.
 Example:

 Today's live logs (timestamp: 2024-02-27T14:00:00Z)